 Despite not having income, the stay-at-home parent can still save for retirement with a spousal IRA.
 If the income of the working spouse is within the contribution limits, contributions can be made into the stay-at-home spouse’s IRA — Vanguard is a popular brokerage option due to its diversified funds and low costs.

 The knack for deals is a common trait of the stay-at-home parent, who tends to be extremely price-conscious.
 Paired with a coupon-hunter mentality, the Blue Cash Preferred card from American Express can yield significant savings on some of the household’s biggest expenses.
-For a $75 annual fee, the card offers 6% cash back at supermarkets, 3% at gas stations and department stores and 1% on everything else.
-A weekly groceries purchase of $25 will recoup the card’s annual fee.
+For a $95 annual fee, the card offers 3% cash back at supermarkets on purchases up to $6,000 annually (then 1%), 3% at gas stations and department stores and 1% on everything else.

 |Credit Card: HSBC Orchard Bank Secured MasterCard|